 Tap the Tracking on/off button to toggle between ON and OFF to enable or disable the track mode.

-- ON: Enables the track mode.
-For the two channels (CH1 and CH2) that support this mode, changes made on one channel (voltage/current setting value, OVP/OCP level and on/off status) is applied to the other channel. - OFF: Disables the track mode.
-For the two channels (CH1 and CH2) that support the track function, changes made on one channel will not affect the other.
+• ON: Enables the track mode.
+For the two channels (CH1 and CH2) that support this mode, changes made on one channel (voltage/current setting value, the track function, changes made on one channel will not affect the other.